Last updated Aug 17, 2023

 Atlassian's responsibilities

-• Ensure strong isolation between tenants.
-An app installed on tenant A cannot communicate with an app installed on tenant B.
+• An app installed on tenant A cannot request data from an app installed on tenant B.

 Operational elements